sulu/SuluFormBundle/UPGRADE-3.0.md

 The CSRF token in `@SuluForm/themes/basic.html.twig` is now always rendered directly; the deprecated ESI-based token loading (which failed since Symfony 5.4) has been removed.

+Attachment fields (`input[type=file]`) no longer render a `max` attribute, as it is not supported by the browser.
+Use the `data-max` attribute instead if you read it on the front-end; the maximum file count is still enforced server-side.

 ### Replace config with auto complete